 Checkmate Fire have extensive experience working in open environments and on sensitive wards and sites across multiple locations, keeping staff, patients and assets safe, while providing critical fire safety works.

-To find out about some of our past work for NHS properties across the UK, see our case studies here, or to discuss your passive fire protection requirements, get in touch and our expert team will be happy to help.
+To find out about some of our past work for NHS properties across the UK, see our case studies here.

 Checkmate Fire gain ISO27001 International Information Security Standard